afoshiok/Letterboard/README.md

 ```

 # Letterboxd Diary to Polars Dataframe (Transform)
+Polars is a dataframe library writen in Rust, with one of its main selling points being effective paralellism.
+I chose to use Polars over Pandas for this project because it is 50x faster (Their claim), and I want to take advantage of their Lazyframe feature.

 A majority of dataframe cretation is done in the **crawl()** function.
 This function creates a [Client Session](https://docs.aiohttp.org/en/stable/client_reference.html) with aiohttp of a diary page, and uses [Beautiful Soup](https://pypi.org/project/beautifulsoup4/) to scrape the data from each row of logged film data and places them into a dictionary with this schema:
 ```py
 {